-After three days of being around the dogs of the Westminster Kennel Club Show, I have a new perspective on dog training and a challenge for dog owners.
+After three days of being around the Westminster Kennel Club Show dogs, I have a new perspective on dog training and dog owners’ challenge.

 Here’s what I learned.

 While watching the dogs both in and out of the ring, I noticed a few things that surprised me.
 Many times, a dog would jump up on a handler or mouth them.
 An older Giant Schnauzer laid down in the show ring, refusing to get up.
 A Purina handler’s dog shot off to eat liver left by the show dogs rather than perform its designated tricks.
 Even King, the Best of Show winner, chews on his bed.

 None of these actions would be tolerated by a homeowner, but they are with show dogs.